Infatuation Is a Temporary Illusion: How to Escape the Pain

 I will start this by saying that however deep and impossible your situation feels, you will leave this infatuated state.
 There will be a day when you can think about this special person without any type of pain or passion.
 You will remember how strongly you felt towards them while they didn't have the same feelings for you, and it will seem completely crazy that you were so stuck in infatuation.

 It is cliché and irritating when people tell you this, but time is the only thing that will make you feel less magnetically drawn to someone who you cannot be with.
 You cannot magic away these feelings because they are a strong illusion created by chemicals in your brain.
-Over time, your brain chemicals will balance out again and this person, essentially a stimulus, will not inspire the same physiological response in your brain.
+Over time, your neurobiology will balance out again and this person, essentially a stimulus, will not inspire the same physiological response in your brain.
 That is how infatuation ends, and you should think about your situation scientifically like this as it helps (as opposed to thinking romantically or focusing on the joy that the infatuation can bring, since it mainly brings pain).

 What Is an Infatuation?